Psilocybin

 How much should I take?

 Use the following information as a guideline, not a recommendation.
 If this is your first dose you may consider beginning with 1.5 grams of dried psilocybin mushrooms that have an average potency such as Golden Teacher.
+Taking less than this, such as 0.5-1.25 grams of mushrooms, may simply create a state characterized by agitation.
 For a full experience consider consuming 2.5 - 3.5 grams.
-More experienced journeyers may consume 3.5 - 5.0 grams of dried mushrooms to go deeper.
+More experienced journeyers often consume 3.5 - 5.0 grams of dried mushrooms to go deeper.

-Current research with psilocybin commonly uses 20-30 milligram doses of pure psilocybin which is equivalent to 4-5 grams of dried Cubensis mushrooms (ref).
-Psilocybin is well tolerated and safe for human studies at oral doses of 8–25 mg (ref).
-There are no known doses of psilocybin that produce neurotoxic or lethal effects.
+Current research with psilocybin commonly uses 20-30 milligram (mg) doses of pure psilocybin which is equivalent to 4-5 grams of dried Cubensis mushrooms (ref).
+Some studies have subjects take one conservative dose of psilocybin (i.e 10 mg) followed by a 25 mg dose one-week later; other studies may just use 25 mg doses.
+In general, Psilocybin is very well tolerated and safe for human studies at oral doses of 8–25 mg (ref).
+There are no known cases of psilocybin that produce neurotoxic or lethal effects.

 How should I take it?